geo511-2020/geo511-2020-tasks-Fatimofo/README.md

-Repository to hold class activities for GEO511
+Course for spatial data science: Repository to hold class activities for GEO511